 Meg: From 2012 - 2015, you were involved in projects in experimental archaeology.
 Can you tell us what "experimental " archaeology is, and also discuss a little bit about the craft of the Viking Age?

 Margret: Experimental archaeology is when you try to reconstruct things from the past or use methods from the past in order to gain a better understanding of a procedure or technique.
 This is very important to me as an archaeologist because I believe that in order to understand what I am finding in the ground I need to know as much as I can about the process.
 For example, when I found an iron production site from the Viking Age, I was able to fully appreciate the significance of the site.
 That's because a few years before, I had made an experiment of smelting bog iron myself and that helped me understand the procedure and what was coming up from the ground.
 I understood what I was seeing there.

 The Importance of Storytelling

-Meg: You were manager of a project to foster adult learning from 2010-2012 called “Empowerment Through Storytelling and Folklore.’
+Meg: You were the manager of a project to foster adult learning from 2010-2012 called "Empowerment Through Storytelling and Folklore.'
 Can you describe the program?

 Margret: This was a project with a few EU countries that focused on storytelling and how important storytelling has been in Europe.
 We had workshops for people of all ages to learn from storytellers and be able to pass storytelling on.
 A primary goal was enabling young people to learn from older people how to tell stories and to teach the importance of telling stories.
 Because storytelling is becoming less and less the way it was due to changes in our societies.
 We wanted to learn from people that still have the skill of storytelling.
 Storytelling is something that each nation has but it is declining fast.
 The project was all about keeping this old tradition alive.